 An alternative to display ads

 Even though pop ads constitute just about 2% of all online advertising, statistical information proves that they are a niche worth investing in.
-On average, pop ads’ CTR is 6 times higher than that of banner ads!
+On average, popup ads’ CTR is 6 times higher than that of banner ads!
 This means that if an ad on the web page gets clicked 5 times per 1000 impressions, a pop ad would score 30 clicks.
 That’s a world of difference.

-To help explain the high efficiency of pop ads, it’s useful to revisit the term banner blindness.
+To help explain the high efficiency of pop up ads, it’s useful to revisit the term banner blindness.